fluxcd/flux2/docs/release/flux.md

 Minor releases are used when updating the Flux controllers or Kubernetes dependencies from one minor version to another.

-In effect, this means a Flux minor version will be released at least every four months after each Kubernetes minor version release.
-To properly validate the Flux CLI and controllers against the latest Kubernetes version, we reserve a time window of at least two weeks for end-to-end testing.
+In effect, this means a Flux minor version will be released at least every four months, after each Kubernetes minor version release.
+For in-depth information about this, please refer to the [release cadence](#release-cadence) section of this document.

 ### Major releases